ehdaaomara/ehdaaomara/README.md

-- 👋 Hi, I’m Ehdaa omara
-- 👀 I’m interested in mobile application
+- Mobile application developer in react native framework

 <!---
 ehdaaomara/ehdaaomara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.